All images used in this website, including all the blogs

 1. Driving Requirements

-Before you even step off the plane at Malta International Airport, you must ensure you meet the local legal requirements for driving.
+Before you can get behind the wheel and start your adventure, you must ensure you meet the requirements for renting and driving a car.
 While the legal age to drive in Malta is 18, the rental industry follows its own set of rules.
 Most agencies will only provide a car rental in Malta to individuals aged 21 and over.

-Furthermore, drivers between the ages of 21 and 24 are almost universally subject to a Young Driver Surcharge, an additional daily fee that covers the perceived higher insurance risk.
+Furthermore, drivers between the ages of 21 and 24 are usually subject to a Young Driver Surcharge, an additional daily fee that covers the higher insurance risk.
 It is also important to note that many companies have an upper age limit, often set at 70 or 75.
-Drivers in this bracket may be asked to provide a medical certificate or purchase additional insurance to clear the rental desk.
+Drivers in this bracket may be asked to provide a medical certificate or purchase additional insurance.

-If you hold a driving licence issued by an EU member state, it is fully recognised.
-For those from non-EU countries, a licence in English or Latin script is usually sufficient.
+If you hold a driving licence issued by an EU member state, it is sufficient, and you won’t need any additional documents.
+If you are from a non-EU country, a licence in English or Latin script is also usually recognised.
 However, if your domestic licence is in a non-Roman script, an International Driving Permit (IDP) is mandatory.

 2. Rental Agreement

-The rental agreement is a legal contract that governs your rights and liabilities.
-In Malta, it is common for the initial quote to look incredibly attractive, but the devil is in the details.
+The rental agreement is a legal contract that dictates your liability and rights.
+In Malta, it is common for the initial quote to look cheap, but the devil is in the details.
 You should carefully check for hidden fees, such as late-night pick-up charges if your flight lands after 11:00 PM, or cleaning fees if you return the car with excessive sand from a day at Golden Bay.

-One specific clause to look for involves the One-Way Fee.
-While the island is small, some companies charge extra if you pick up the car at the airport but wish to drop it off at a different location, such as a ferry terminal or a hotel in Mellieħa.
-Additionally, ensure you understand the policy regarding the Controlled Vehicle Access (CVA) system in Valletta.
-Most agencies will bill you later for any time spent within the capital's restricted zones, often adding an administrative handling fee on top of the government charge.
+Another specific clause to look for is the one-way fee.
+While the island is small, some companies charge extra if you pick up the car at the airport but wish to drop it off at a different location.
+Additionally, ensure you understand the Controlled Vehicle Access (CVA) system in Valletta.
+Most agencies will bill you later for any time spent within the capital's restricted zones, often adding an administrative fee on top of the government charge.

 3. Insurance Policies

-Insurance is perhaps the most confusing aspect of the process when you rent a car in Malta.
-By law, all rentals include Third-Party Liability (TPL).
-Most also come with a Collision Damage Waiver (CDW), but this usually carries a significant excess, the amount you are liable to pay if the car is damaged, ranging from €700 to €1,500.
+Insurance is perhaps the most confusing aspect of the car rental process in Malta.
+By law, all rentals should include Third-Party Liability (TPL).
+Most packages also come with a Collision Damage Waiver (CDW), but this usually carries a significant excess, the amount you are liable to pay if the car is damaged, ranging from €700 to €1,500.

-Many travellers choose to upgrade to a Super CDW or a Full Damage Waiver (FDW).
-This reduces your excess to zero, providing total peace of mind on Malta’s famously narrow streets.
-It is vital to remember that standard CDW policies rarely cover vulnerable parts of the car, such as the tyres, the windscreen, or the undercarriage.
-If you plan on driving on some of the more rugged coastal tracks, specifically in the northern part of the island or in Gozo, these add-ons are highly recommended.
+To reduce the excess amount to zero, many travellers choose to upgrade to a Super CDW or a Full Damage Waiver (FDW).
+It is also vital to remember that standard CDW policies rarely cover vulnerable parts of the car, such as the tyres, the windscreen, or the undercarriage.
+If you plan on driving on more rugged tracks, these add-ons are highly recommended.

 4. Traffic Regulations